Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game1_clue_analysis.md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Clues are specific to Sci-Fi without using forbidden words.
-They highlight technological advancements, future settings, and speculative concepts.
-Variety of phrasing is good.
+The clues are highly specific to Sci-Fi, using terms like 'technological advancements,' 'futuristic settings,' 'space travel,' 'robots,' 'aliens,' 'artificial intelligence,' and 'speculative concepts.'
+They avoid any overlap with Horror or Fantasy and do not use the answer word itself or obvious synonyms.

 ✅ Strengths:
 - Generally specific and relate to correct answer